We will help you and your child whether are thinking of placing your child for adoption or are planning to parent.

 Our services are free, confidential, and there is never any obligation when you call.

 Look at the video and the Q & A list below and, if you do not find the information you need, just call toll-free 1(800)943-0400 or contact us by email...
 365 days a year.

 I have not started prenatal care.
 Where and when should I start?

 ...it is best to begin prenatal care as soon as possible.

 I want to eat right to protect my baby, but I am very concerned about gaining weight and being fat.
 What can I do?

 The food you eat every day is important for your health and that of your baby.
-When you are pregnant it is even more important to eat right since you are eating for both you and your baby.
-If you are eating a healthy diet before you become pregnant, you may only need to make a few changes to meet the nutritional needs of pregnancy.
+If you are eating a healthy diet before you become pregnant, you may only need to make a few changes in what you eat.
 The American College of Obstetricians and Gynecologists (ACOG) recommends an average weight gain during pregnancy of 25 to 30 pounds.
 But the amount of weight you should gain depends on your height and your weight before you became pregnant.